EBZebra/docs/edge/source/guide/configreference.md

 	<RegEXFile value="file://%INSTALLDIR%/RegEx.xml"/>

 ### PluginFile
-Specifies location of the plug-in file (a .DLL on the device), which facilitates mapping between modules and plug-ins on the device. **Not applicable to the Enterprise Tablet**.
+Specifies location of the plug-in file (a .DLL on the device), which facilitates mapping between modules and plug-ins on the device. **Not applicable to the Enterprise Tablet**. **Changing this file or its location is not recommended, as such changes might prevent an app from launching**.

 **Possible Values**